apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: The number of caches for the data consumer used by the routine load.
 * Default value: 10

+#### `multi_table_batch_plan_threshold`

+* Type: int32
+* Description: For single-stream-multi-table load.
+When receive a batch of messages from kafka, if the size of batch is more than this threshold, we will request plans for all related tables.
+* Default value: 200

 #### `single_replica_load_download_num_workers`

 * Type: int32